Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/android-logcat.md

 ## **Overview**

 Android Logcat Package is a utility for displaying log messages coming from Android device in Unity Editor.
-Read more about Android logcat [here] (https://developer.android.com/studio/command-line/logcat).
+Read more about Android logcat [here](https://developer.android.com/studio/command-line/logcat).
 The window can be accessed via 'Window->Analysis->Android Logcat', or simply by pressing 'Alt+6'.

 **Requirements**